karnaout/agile-coffee-lovers/README.md

 We forecast that we will complete 8 story points during this sprint.
 We decided upon a total of 8 story points based off how many points we delegated to each PBI and during sprint one.

 Forcast velocity = 10.
-This the same velocity as our first sprint time.
+We picked this number because it is the same forecast velocity that we used in our first sprint, and that worked for us.
 Only developers participated in this activity.

 For this sprint, we pulled the three stories at the top of our product backlog into the sprint backlog: 1) Check mentee eligibility, 2) Access to get-started guide, and 3) Reach out to the mentor.
 The aggregate size of the stories does not exceed the forecast of 8.
 Only developers participated in this activity.